stynerdev225/FHStudios-main/PDR.md

 ---

-## Current Status: READY FOR MANUAL DEPLOYMENT ✅
+## Current Status: READY FOR GITHUB + VERCEL DEPLOYMENT ✅

 We've completed steps 1-6, and the implementation is complete.
-The site is now ready for manual deployment to Vercel:
+The code has been pushed to GitHub and is ready for deployment to Vercel:

 1. All components have been made editable
 2. ContentTools has been successfully integrated